nkiraly/influxdb-inflow/README.md

 ### Overview

 Inflow is a library for using InfluxDB with Java projects that need to talk HTTP or UDP.
 It takes code and architecture from both https://github.com/influxdata/influxdb-php and https://github.com/influxdata/influxdb-java projects.
-The goals were Java code query builders and results DTO, multiple connection management, and UDP transport support.
+The goals are Java code query builders and results DTO, multiple connection management, and UDP transport support.

 ### Maven
 TODO: Where to publish this library for general consumption?